 In addition, you can also navigate to a new URL.
 For this, enter the desired URL in the URL bar and click on Navigate.
 The entered URL will open in your browser as well.

-An alternative way of starting the recording session is to right click on the test case steps.
-When you right click here, you get various options to perform actions like copy, paste, add step, delete etc. along with ‘Record’ option for recording on desired web application.
+An alternative way of starting the recording session is to right-click on the test case steps.
+When you right-click here, you get various options to perform actions like copy, paste, add step, delete, etc. along with ‘Record’ option for recording on the desired web application.

-Right click on the Test steps provides you with various options, as shown in below screenshot.
-You can perform tasks corresponding to each options displayed on right click as well.
+Right-click on the Test steps provides you with various options, as shown in the below screenshot.
+You can perform tasks corresponding to each option displayed on right-click as well.

 Once the objects get saved, you can see all the test steps, corresponding to your recording, on the Test case main window as shown below.

 Spy mode of Recorder:

 Spy is an advanced feature of the recorder which enables you to helps you observe page hierarchy and object property before working on it.
 This feature is very useful in case you have forgotten to fetch an object while performing recording.
 While fetching objects in Spy mode, keep holding the Ctrl key and hover the mouse over the desired object.
 Properties of the spied object get fetched and displayed in the bottom pane of the recorder window.